iced-rs/iced_audio/README.md

 * [x] `Knob` - A classic knob widget. (no texture style yet)
 * [x] `Ramp` - Ramp used to control the easing between two points in time
 * [x] `XYPad`- XY Pad for controlling two parameters at once
 * [x] `ModRangeInput` - A dot used to control the range of modulation for a parameter.
-Styles for visual feedback of the modulation range exist for the `HSlider`, `VSlider`, and `Knob` widgets.
+Styles that add visual feedback of the modulation range exist for the `HSlider`, `VSlider`, and `Knob` widgets.
 ### Visualizers
 Note that these visualizers do not contain any DSP or animation.
 That must be done manually.
 * [x] `DBMeter` - A decibel meter.